-Some people say that it we can consider that CGI influencers express the opinions of their creators.
-Others argue that these guidelines are simply not applicable to virtual influencers.
+Some people say that we can consider that CGI influencers express the opinions of their creators.
+Others argue that these guidelines are simply not applicable to CGI influencers.
 That’s because these guidelines are meant for individuals, groups, or institutions.
-And virtual influencers do not fall into any of these categories.
+And CGI influencers do not fall into any of these categories.

 Competition and Cooperation

 In many industries, there is growing insecurity that artificial intelligence might replace humans.
 So, what’s the verdict for the influencer marketing industry?

 Experts say that the growing trend of CGI influencers may not completely replace real-life influencers.
 That’s because it’s not a zero-sum game.